Midi and MP3 Files: Durufle Requiem and Opera Choruses

 The Other has the following midi files.

 Download the files for your voice part and unzip.
-(If your computer does not already have a program to extract the files, free unzip programs are available - see bottom of this page.)
+(If your computer does not already have a program to extract the files, free unzip programs are available - see bottom of this page.
+Actually, on a Windows PC, you can use the default player to listen to the Midi and MP3 files inside a zip file without extracting them.
+Simply open the zip file in Windows Explorer and double-click on the one you want to hear.)
 Your voice part is heard in one channel.
 Everything else (other parts, accompaniment) is in the other channel.
 (Additional comments are at the bottom of this page.)

 Using vanBasco's Karaoke Player